COx2/SimpleAudioScope/README.md

 # SimpleAudioScope

-This is a example of Virtual Analog Synthesiser that implemented as minimum changes.
+This is a example of oscilloscope drawing for audio signal that implemented as minimum changes.

 This project is created with "Audio Plugin" template from Projucer.